mieky/we-love-cake/README.md

 # we-love-cake

-A simple "days since cake was last had" app with Typescript and React.
+A simple "days since cake was last had" app with Typescript 2.0 and React.

-Requires NodeJS 4.0+.
+Requires NodeJS 6+.
 To get it running, you would do something like:

-    npm install -g typings
     npm install
-    typings install
     npm run server-dev
     open localhost:3000